helixscript/AAVengeR/README.md

 %> docker load < aavenger_docker_v3.tar
 ```

 The Docker container expects you to 'bind' a file directory containing all the files needed for the run (AAVengeR, FASTQs, and configuration files) to the container at run time.
-Within the container, the directory will be bound to '/data'.
+Within the container, the directory will be bound to */data*.
-For example, if AAVengeR and your data files are all located in your home directory '/home/aavenger_user', these parameters would bind your home directory to the container when it starts:
+For example, if AAVengeR and your data files are all located in your home directory */home/aavenger_user*, these parameters would bind your home directory to the container when it starts:

 ```
 --mount type=bind,source=/home/aavenger_user,target=/data
 ```

-The container needs to know the locations of AAVengeR and configuration file.
-These paths are provided in the command to start the container.
-Importantly, these paths, and the paths included in your AAVengeR configuration file, need to be from the container's perspective.
-For example, if you installed AAVengeR at '/home/aavenger_user/AAVengeR' and bound '/home/aavenger_user' to the container's '/data' directory, the path to AAVengeR would be '/data/AAVengeR'.
-Likewise, in your configuration files, if the path to your I1 reads is normally '/home/aavenger_user/myRun/I1.fastq.gz', this should be written from the container's perspective, '/data/myRun/I1.fatsq.gz'.
+The container needs to know the location of AAVengeR and its configuration file.
+These paths are provided in the command to start the container. **Importantly, these paths, and the paths included in your AAVengeR configuration file, need to be written from the container's perspective**.
+For example, if you installed AAVengeR at */home/aavenger_user/AAVengeR* and bound */home/aavenger_user* to the container's */data* directory, the path to AAVengeR would be */data/AAVengeR*.
+Likewise, in your configuration files, if the path to your R1 FASTQ file is normally */home/aavenger_user/myRun/R1.fastq.gz*, this should be written from the container's perspective, */data/myRun/R1.fastq.gz*.
 Putting it all together:

 ```
 %> docker run --rm --mount type=bind,source=/home/aavenger_user,target=/data -e AAVENGER_DIR=/data/AAVengeR -e AAVENGER_CONFIG_PATH=/data/myRun/config.yml aavenger_docker_v3